 - Be Aggressive – You may be wondering how far you should go to in order to get your dream home in pending status.
 One of the biggest mistakes potential homebuyers make is being passive.
 If the seller has a sense that you really want the property, they are more likely to close the deal with you than another buyer who is dragging their feet.
 An aggressive approach is NOT a bad idea when you are shopping for your dream home.
 Tell the seller what you want, why you want it, and what you are willing to do to make their house your new home.
 It just may tip the scales in your favor to make phone calls, write emails, and follow up with a real estate agent in order to show the seller just how much you want the house.

-Talking to a professional real estate agent is the best way to start the home buying process.
+Talking to a professional real estate agent in Mesa is the best way to start the home buying process.
 Call the offices of Jeff Barchi to discuss your needs.
 You can make any property your dream home – even in pending status.
 Call today!